Strategy11/formidable-forms/readme.txt

 * Move visual form styler to free version
 * Added multiple emails to free version
 * Added BCC, CC, and reply to options to emails
+* Replaced the reCaptcha with the new no-captcha recaptcha
 * Allow multiple roles to be selected for the permissions on the global settings page
 * Updated the UI
 * Added a trash can for forms as well as draft forms
+* Extra security with sanitizing output and prepare database queries extra just to be sure
+* Switch to frm_first frm_last frm_half classes for more flexibility
+* Added more responsiveness to the styling classes
 * Change the field width option from characters to pixels
+* Change the user browser info into a more easily readable format, and include it in the lite version
+* Add (hidden) legend tag for accessibility
+* Fix preview page with 2015 theme
+* Reduce duplicate entry check to 1 minute
+* Remove a bunch of upgrade messages in the lite version
+* Reduce size of indexed db columns for utf8mb4 in WordPress 4.2
 * Pro: Added multiple form styling templates, more styling options, and updated the default styling
 * Pro: Added repeatable fields and embedded forms
 * Pro: Created form actions and consolidated notifications and add-ons